 Passover also challenges us to look beyond ourselves, to the people and systems today perpetuating oppression and slavery; to celebrate movements of freedom and liberation; and to commit ourselves to using the freedoms we enjoy to help extend that freedom to others.
-This Passover, we are highlighting the work of some of the remarkable organizations in our community whose mission it is to lift the yoke of oppression and bring freedom to those who seek it.
+This Passover, we continue our tradition of highlighting the work of some of the remarkable organizations in our community whose mission it is to lift the yoke of oppression and bring freedom to those who seek it.
 I encourage you to actively join in the work of liberation by telling these stories at your seder table and supporting one or more of these critical efforts.

-A zissen Pesach—Chag Sameach—Happy Passover
+A zissen Pesach—Chag Sameach—Happy Passover,

 Rabbi Ayelet S. Cohen

 A Broadway Karaoke Passover: There’s No Seder Like Our Seder

 Wed, Apr 2, 2:30-4 pm